ckanhaiya/ckanhaiya.github.io/content/_index.md

           date_start: '2019-04-01'
           date_end: ''
           description: |2-
-              * Leading the development of noel projects via project initiation, planning, & execution phases.
+              * Leading the development of novel projects via project initiation, planning, & execution phases.
               * Drafting of research proposal to various sponsoring agencies, mentoring undergraduate and graduate students in their respective projects and thesis.

         - title: Senior Manager